FusedStamen/AWUS036ACM_Setup/README.md

 ## Usage with other payloads

 **StamenScan** — run this payload first in Passive ch6 mode, then run StamenScan.
 It will auto-detect `wlan2mon` and prefer it over internal interfaces.
+For wardriving with StamenScan, use Hop 1/6/11 mode.

-**Wardrive payloads** — run in any hop mode before starting your wardrive session. `wlan2mon` will be available as a second monitor interface.
+**Wardrive payloads** — run in Hop 1/6/11 or 5GHz Full mode before starting your wardrive session. `wlan2mon` will be available as a second monitor interface.

 ---